LewisHaley/stb-tester.com/hardware.rst

 -----

-I know of one organisation successfully using `BT878`_ analogue video decoders with stb-tester.
+I know of one organisation successfully using `BT878`_ analogue video decoders with stb-tester (though they say they haven't stressed this card as much as we have the HD PVR).
 The signal is a bit noisy but this can be overcome by tweaking stb-tester's `noise_threshold`_ parameters.

 Software capture